 The offenses which we don’t see, which we don’t try to recognize, the offenses which we only see in others.

 As we forgive those who have trespassed against us

 Help us to always be ready to grasp the hand of reconciliation, help us to give hope, trust and comfort.

 And lead us not into temptation

 The temptation of only thinking of ourselves, of taking ourselves to be the measure of all, the temptation of dismissing the

 Deliver us from selfishness, from laziness of heart and show us thy light.

 We thank thee, thou our Father which art in heaven.

-Prayer from the General Assembly of the Union of Catholic Women’s Organizations, Guadalajara, Mexico, 1991
+General Assembly of the Union of Catholic Women’s Organizations, Guadalajara, Mexico, 1991